 MIDI 1.0 is not being replaced.
 Rather it is being extended and is expected to continue, well integrated with the new MIDI 2.0 environment.
 It is part of the Universal MIDI Packet, the fundamental MIDI data format.
 Many MIDI devices will not need any of the new features of MIDI 2.0 in order to perform all their functions.
 Some devices will continue to use the MIDI 1.0 Protocol while using other extensions of MIDI 2.0, such as Profile Configuration or Property Exchange.

-In the meantime, MIDI 1.0 works well.
+In the meantime, MIDI 1.0 works really well.
 In fact, MIDI 2.0 is just more MIDI.
 As new features arrive on new instruments, they will work with existing devices and system.
-The same was true for long list of other additions made to MIDI since 1983.
+The same is true for the long list of other additions made to MIDI since 1983.
 MIDI 2.0 is just part of the evolution of MIDI that has gone on for 36 years.
 The step by step evolution continues.